brimshot/AttributeHelper/README.md

 The same functionality from the static `AttributeHelper` class is also provided as a class trait named `HasAttribute`

-## Usage

-`AttributeHelper` is a static class.
-It cannot be instantiated and all methods are static.

-When passing in attribute names as arguments, names for attributes that resolve to classes should be given in form of a qualified class name i.e. 'namespace\path\to\MyAttribute' or *MyAttribute::class*

-Names for attributes that do not resolve to a class are just strings.

 ### Method list

 ```php